jacques-navarro/primeNumbers-cli/README.md

 ## Running the App

-To run the app in your local environment, simply open your terminal (Ctrl + Alt + T), copy and paste the following Commands.
+To run the app in your local environment
+1. Copy the following Commands
+2. Open your terminal (Ctrl + Alt + T)
+3. Paste (Ctrl + Shift + V)
+4. Press Enter

 ```
     git clone git@github.com:bunny-thief/primeNumbers-cli.git